SaishJ/Hadoop-2.3.0/README.md

-# Hadoop-2.3.0
+### Hadoop-2.3.0

-Hadoop 2.3.0 configuration files
+Replace above files in same path

+Add the Java JDK loaction in hadoop-env.cmd